The Royal College of Physicians (RCP) invites its fellows to nominate candidates for the 2019 RCP elections.

 The elected candidate will shadow Professor Oliver and then take up office on 1 August 2019.

 Council is the professional decision-making body of the RCP.
 Elected members are required to attend six Council meetings throughout the year and will also undertake additional supporting work.

 Under the terms of bye-law 80, any fellow of the RCP may propose one or more fellows for election to Council.
 Any proposed nomination for Council must be supported by three fellows.

 Anyone nominated must have agreed to stand for election and be aware that they are being nominated.

 To nominate a candidate for the office of clinical vice president, or as a member of Council, fellows should complete the relevant nomination form.

 Print copies of these forms are also included in the February issue of Commentary.

 You will also need to send an email to firstname.lastname@example.org confirming both your name and the candidate's, using the appropriate subject line:

-Nominations must be received by Wednesday 13 March 2019 in order to be considered.
+Nominations must be received by Wednesday 13 March 2019 (now extended until Friday 22 March 2019) in order to be considered.
 Voting will open in May when all fellows will be sent ballot papers and election material about the candidates.